HenningScheufler/pynodewidget/docs/guides/index.md

 # User Guide

-This guide covers everything you need to know to use PyNodeWidget effectively in your Python projects.
-All examples focus on Python-only usage - no JavaScript required!

-## What You'll Learn

-PyNodeWidget is designed to be used entirely from Python.
-You define nodes, configure their appearance and behavior, and PyNodeWidget handles all the JavaScript visualization automatically.
+PyNodeWidget enables you to build node-based workflows entirely from Python.
+Define nodes with Pydantic models, and the UI is automatically generated.

-### Core Topics
+## Core Topics

 <div class="grid cards" markdown>